Baker Street

 Baker Street is a street in the Marylebone district of the City of Westminster.
 It is named after builder William Baker.
 The area was originally high class residential, but now is mainly occupied by commercial premises.

 The street is referenced in multiple popular works.
 Fictional detective Sherlock Holmes lived at 221B Baker Street, a fictional address on the north of the street.
-A 1978 hit song by Gerry Rafferty was titled "Baker Street".
+A 1978 hit song by Gerry Rafferty is titled "Baker Street".

 Location

 Baker Street is a busy thoroughfare, lying in postcode areas NW1/W1 and forming part of the A41.
 It runs south from Regent's Park, at the junction with Park Road and Outer Circle, and crosses Marylebone Road, Dorset Street, Blandford Street and George Street.
 At Fitzhardinge Street, it becomes Portman Square for a short stretch and then continues as Orchard Street until it meets with Oxford Street.
 In 2019, the until-then one-way street was changed to accommodate lanes running in both directions.

 The crossroads of Baker Street and Marylebone Road was historically known as Marylebone Circus, which is still its unofficial name.